aws/aws-sdk-go/CONTRIBUTING.md

    to help us diagnose the problem.
 Any relevant information should be provided as well, like whether this is a persistent issue, or if it only occurs some of the time.

-## Feature Requests

-Open an [issue][issues] with the following:

-* A short, descriptive title.
-Ideally, other community members should be able to get a good idea of the feature just from reading the title.
-* A detailed description of the the proposed feature.
-    * Why it should be added to the SDK.
-    *  If possible, example code to illustrate how it should work.
-* Use Markdown to make the request easier to read;
-* If you intend to implement this feature, indicate that you'd like to the issue to be assigned to you.

 ## Code Contributions